ramavathmanoj/Ramavath_Manoj_Kumar_Naik_Bio/README.md

 🚀 I’m actively looking for internship or alternance roles across Europe.

-📫 Reach out via [LinkedIn](www.linkedin.com/in/ramavath-manoj-kumar-naik-64a6a1189) or GitHub!
+📫 Reach out via (www.linkedin.com/in/ramavath-manoj-kumar-naik-64a6a1189)!